vippsas/vipps-developers/settlements/README.md

 _Velger du å laste ned rapporter med personinformasjon blir bedriften din selvstendig behandlingsansvarlig for personinformasjonen som lastes ned.
 Dette betyr at bedriften din er selv ansvarlig for å sikre etterlevelse av peronvernreglene.
 For mer informasjon, vennligst se Vipps [vilkår](https://www.vipps.no/vilkar/) for bruk._

-The settlement reports available by [SFTP](#sftp) do not contain detailed information about the transactions, as the API can not obtain the data processor agreement.
+The settlement reports available by [SFTP](#sftp) do not contain detailed information about the transactions, as the SFTP service can not obtain the data processor agreement in a legally binding manner.

 # How to get settlement files